Most Undervalued Player From Every NHL Team

 Wheeler has a rare combination of size, speed and skill that all come together to make him one of the most well-rounded players in the NHL.
 He has scored over 60 points in his last six full seasons.
 He’s represented the US at almost every international tournament and is one of the best leaders in the league.

 Bob McKenzie stated in his podcast that if a young hockey player had to pick a player to model his game after, it should be Wheeler.
-On and off the ice he is a true pro and his skills on the ice are good enough to lead the Jets to the playoffs in the future.
+With a breakout 91 point season this past year, Wheeler may stop being overlooked, but with players like Patrik Laine and Nikolaj Ehlers on his team, he will continue to overlooked in Winnipeg.